DS1TPT/ABF_Lang/README.md

 - Introduction

 The win32 interpreter is built to run on Windows x86 systems.
-If you are not using an x86 or x86_64 environment, or if you are using Linux, you must build the source code yourself.
+If you are not using an x86 or x86_64 environment, or if you are using Unix-based OS or Linux, you must build the source code yourself.

 When you start the interpreter, the following screen is displayed.
 ```
-Ascii BrainFuck Language Interpreter Prompt
+Ascii BrainFuck Language Interpreter Prompt v1.10
 int size: 4 Bytes, double size: 8 Bytes
 int range: -2147483648 to 2147483647, double range: (+-) 2.22507385851e-308 to 1.79769313486e+308
 Memory size: 65535 Bytes
 Maximum command length per line: 4096 Bytes including null
 Maximum file name length: 1024 Bytes including null
 Byte order is Little endian.
-***Type ? for commands***
+***Type --help for commands***

 READY(0,00000)>>
 ```